 How did you feel?
 Were you able to give the required effort for that duration?
 Or did you feel your intensity wane as the seconds ticked on?

 If your instructor has a history of “just kidding” every time she asked for hard intervals, you would probably always hold back and therefore rarely attain the desired benefits of the high-intensity efforts.
-Oh sure, you might burn a few calories and breathe hard, but as we’ve taught you in past articles here at the Indoor Cycling Association, not all intervals are created equal.
-Different intensity levels above threshold reap different metabolic rewards and you should target your interval duration and intensity level based on the adaptations you are seeking.
-(Please read the articles in the interval series listed at the end of this article.)
+Oh sure, you might burn a few calories and breathe hard, but as you’ve learned here at the Indoor Cycling Association, not all intervals are created equal.
+Different intensity levels reap different metabolic and physiological rewards and you should target your interval duration and intensity level based on the adaptations you are seeking.
+(For more, please read the articles in the interval series listed at the end of this article.)

-However, when you are asking for high-intensity efforts above lactate threshold, your students are now on a backward-ticking clock.
-Depending on how high above threshold you are asking for, riders might only be able to endure that effort for 3 minutes, 1 minute, 30 seconds, or even just 15 seconds in an all-out explosive power effort.
+However, when you are asking for high-intensity efforts above lactate threshold, above FTP, your riders are now on a backward-ticking clock.
+Depending on how much above threshold you are asking for, riders might only be able to endure that effort for 3 minutes, 1 minute, 30 seconds, or even just 15 seconds in an all-out explosive power effort.
 The higher you go, the shorter the duration.
 Therefore, it is not only unreasonable (and physiologically unwise) to ask for more, but they will also lose any trust they have for you and your coaching.

-So now let’s discuss how to prepare your riders for the intervals ahead, how to coach them through the intervals using perceived exertion, how to coach with power in successive intervals, and what might happen if you don’t cue this way.
+So now let’s discuss how to prepare your riders for the intervals ahead, how to coach them through the intervals using perceived exertion, how to coach with power in successive intervals (especially for those who may have power meters but don’t perform FTP tests), and what might happen if you don’t cue this way.